Biker Movie Reviews

 "Bikers" would prove to be as profitable as Zombies, Giant Ants and Invaders from Outer Space.

-Look for lots of cameo appearances from actors you'll recognise if your a baby boomer.
+Look for lots of cameo appearances from actors you'll recognize if your a baby boomer.

 A must for historical significance.

 One of the reasons I like Wild Angels is that it's almost a prequel to Easy Rider.